 Optimism, but with reservations

-However, Dr. Mike Emslie, a coral reef ecologist and long-term monitoring program leader, points out that the 2022 bleaching event did not cause widespread mortality.
-And that the Great Barrier Reef "is still under threat from impacts that can rapidly reverse the improvements in a short time."
+However, Dr. Mike Emslie, a coral reef ecologist and leader of the long-term monitoring program, points out that the 2022 bleaching event did not cause widespread mortality.
+And that the Great Barrier Reef “is still under threat of impacts that can rapidly reverse improvements in a short time.”

 Great Barrier Reef, word to the experts

 Marine biologist Dr. Emma Camp leads the Future Reefs program at UTS.
-He cautions that while the reef's resilience is encouraging, the long-term monitoring program provides only a general overview of reef health.
+He cautions that while the reef's resilience is encouraging, the long-term monitoring program provides only a general overview of the reef's health.

 Emslie points out that the reef's strength will be further tested by the long-term impacts of climate-driven perturbations.
 For this he underlines the need to reduce greenhouse gas emissions that increase global temperatures.